-Five governors came to the end of their terms of office at the end of the year.
-Three governors were appointed/elected at the start of the year and 1 was appointed/elected mid year.
+One governor came to the end of their term of office at the end of the year.
+One governor was appointed/elected at the start of the year.
+Three governors were appointed/elected mid-year, and one governor left mid-year.